 In my mind’s eye, Smiley is a lumpy sort of man, just past middle age.
 Think of Harry Potter‘s uncle in the film series.
 He is, when we first encounter him, at loose ends.
 His career has come to an abrupt and, one suspects, ignominious end.
 His wife, who may have become a poster child for unfaithfulness, has left him.
 Smiley has been reduced to his tasteful collection of books and art, his club and people he’d prefer not to encounter again.

 And then, suddenly, he’s back in the game.
 Called from career exile to help determine if his former place of employment has, indeed, been compromised.
 And so it begins.

 It’s also where it gets different.
 Pick any spy story and once the assignment is made we’re immediately in procedural land.
 Jim Phelps gets the self-immolating reel-to-reel tape.
 Ethan Hunt gets briefed.
 Evan Tanner gets plucked from obscurity.
 Whoever the hero, once the goal is established things start happening, often at an increasing pace.

 Smiley gets driven to a country house, takes a meeting and then checks into a small, obscure London hotel and proceeds to not sleep.
 Files are brought to him.
 He reads.
 He has conversations about the politics of how a negative finding might be received in Whitehall.

-There is a side tale, a related story which opens the novel.
-That track focus on Jim Prideaux who we recognize as a field operative even before that’s established.
+There is a side tale, a related story that opens the novel.
+That track focuses on Jim Prideaux who we recognize as a field operative even before that’s established.